SuperbTUM/real-time-ReID-tracking/README.md

 ## Introduction

-This is a project of real-time re-identification & multiple object tracking.
-The proposal is to re-design the Re-ID model and try to obtain a stronger backbone.
-Several thoughts were applied and will be discussed throughly in the following chapters.
+From Sort to OCSort, we become aware that deep feature extractor is crucial in both re-identification and multiple object tracking.

-The baseline is a Yolov5(now is YoloV8!) based DeepSort(now is DeepOCSort!) algorithm and can be found [here](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch).
-The author has updated his repository with import of fast-reid package.
-I developed my code with Dec.
-2021 version when the re-id model from scratch existed.
-The baseline backbone was ResNet-18(now is OSNet!).
+The project combines Yolo detection, deep feature extractor for re-identification and MOT.
+The baseline is a Yolov5(now is YoloV8!) based DeepSort(now is DeepOCSort & StrongSort) algorithm.
+Everything can be found [here](https://github.com/mikel-brostrom/yolo_tracking).
+The author has updated the repository with import of fast-reid package.
+The baseline backbone for re-identification is simply ResNet-18.